 Write, coordinate and manage scientific proposals.

-Promote intramural research through education, networking and driving force.
+Promote intramural research through education, networking, and communication programs.

-We have provided support to our Scientific Direction through the management of scientific data, documents and actions required for the elaboration and development of research proposals and projects at VHIO.
-In addition, this year we received funding through a MINECO European Networks and Management grant to support the internationalization of our activities, expand our personnel, and organize educational and dissemination activities to improve our researchers' knowledge surrounding European funding programs.
+We have provided support to our Scientific Direction through the management of scientific data and all the necessary documentation and actions required to develop research proposals.
+Additionally, we have secured funding from the Spanish Ministry of Economic Affairs and Digital Transformation (MINECO), and obtained a European Networks and Management grant to support the internationalization of our research and dissemination activities and personnel.

 ACADEMIC CRO (VHIO - aCRO)

-We also offer guidance to all researchers and sponsors on how to achieve the best experimental design and logistical advice in order to maximize their resources.
-With a team of 6 professionals, our Unit provides medical writing support, full regulatory activities, monitoring, project management, e-CRF creation, statistics, drug management, insurance management, and pharmacovigilance activities.
+We also provide guidance to all researchers and sponsors on how to achieve the best experimental design, and offer logistical advice in order to maximize their resources.
+With a team of 10 professionals, our Unit provides medical writing support, full regulatory activities, monitoring, project management, e-CRF creation, statistics, drug management, insurance management, and pharmacovigilance activities.

 We seek to expand our Unit’s structure with a clinical project manager and a CRA to be able to even more effectively manage current and future clinical trials, optimize CRO digital tools to allow for working remotely, as well as continue to bring out the best in each team member to enhance our newly created Facility.

-Academic CRO for pharmacy sponsored trials, when VHIO is involved in the development of the trial.
+Academic CRO for pharmacy sponsored trials where VHIO is involved in the development of the studies.

-During 2020, we successfully met the regulatory requirements of all of our trials (first submissions and amendments).
+During 2021, we successfully met the regulatory requirements for all our trials (first submissions and amendments).

-Our CRA team were able to monitor more than 150 patients in several hospitals throughout Spain.
+Our CRA team monitored more than 150 patients in different hospitals across Spain.

-We managed clinical trials drug requirements in more than 25 national hospitals.
+We managed clinical trial drug requirements in more than 25 national hospitals.

-We have also evidenced sufficient benefits to cover CRO activities for non-funded academic trials.
+We have also demonstrated sufficient benefits that support CRO activities for non-funded academic trials.